alicelambda/blag/content/ml/deepqlearning.md

 The network that gets trained via action replay and periodically updates the prediction networks weights.

 Epsilon Greedy:
 An algorithm that decides what percentage of actions the agent takes is random.
-This is to control how much the agent explores.
+This is to control how much the agent explores an environment.

 Memory replay:
-The way our agent learns how to play the game.
-At first the agent makes random decisions and keeps track of the decisions made in it's memory.
-Once it's memory has reached a certain length.
+Once the agent's memory has reached a certain length.
 A random sample is taken from the memory and is used to train the training network.
-The training network is trained on every turn.
-The predictive network's weight, the network that actually decides what action gets taken, has its weights updated after a certain number of steps.

 # Training the training network

-DeepQ learning works by approximating the q function of an environment.
-This means that it tries to predict the overall expected reward of the current action taken.
-So if make snake turns left in a snake game the q function tries to predict the overall score at the end of the game based off of turning left.
-It's harder to estimate the reward for actions that take place farther into than future than what's happening right now so we use something called the `discount factor` which lowers the affect of predictions farther out.
+DeepQ learning works by approximating the q function of a game.
+This means that it tries to predict the overall expected reward of all the actions a player can take.
+It's harder to estimate the reward for actions that take place farther into than future than what's happening right now so we use something called the `discount factor` which lowers the affect of predictions of future actions.
+We use the formula below to calculate the q value.

 Q(s,a) = r(s,a) + discount factor * max of the future q values

-Our target q value for any action is the directly observed reward, the reward given at the time step, plus the discount factor times the predicted q value for the next step.
+Our target q value for any action is the directly observed reward r(sma), the reward given at the time step, plus the discount factor times the maximum predicted q value for the step after the predicted q value.
 Using our target q value we can train the neural netwoork to predict the long term outcomes of any given action.
 When playing the game we take the action with highest predicted q value.

 # Things I learned along the way

-At first I tried to apply deepq learning on `MountainCar-v0`.
+At first I tried to apply deepq learning on `MountainCar-v0` environment.
 I found the mountain car environment only gives out rewards very rarely.
-Once the car reaches the top of the hill.
-This meant that the agent wasn't able to learn anything because it hadn't seen any rewards during the time it was playing the game.
+The player is only rewarded once the car reaches the top of the hill.
+This meant that the agent wasn't able to learn anything because it hadn't been able to reach the top of the hill.

 I had bug in the way I used numpy's np.put function.
 I realized that the put function flattens the array before inserting the reward data into it.
-This meant the calculated rewards where being put in the wrong place.
+This meant that the calculated rewards where being put in the wrong place.
 I switched the code to use np.putmask Which actually puts the rewards in their place with their corresponding actions.

 # My Code